Updated March 2022

 Immigration consultant training is a graduate-level program, meaning you must have a bachelor’s degree to enrol.

-And after completing the training, you must pass a licensing exam and register with the Immigration Consultants of Canada Regulatory Council (ICCRC).
+And after completing the training, you must pass a licensing exam and register with the College of Immigration and Citizenship Consultants (CICC).

 Immigration assistant training has fewer admission requirements and gets you job-ready sooner.
 When you’re finished, you don’t need to deal with licensing or registration; you can go right into the workforce.